 - The Pupil Premium is allocated to children from families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.

 - Eligibility for the Pupil Premium is extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.
-At Broadfields, there are 182 children eligible and therefore our total funding is £240,240 (2018).
+At Broadfields, there are 195 children eligible.

 - At Broadfields, we have used the funding to provide -